TeamSarose/Web-Scraping/README.md

 # Web-Scraping
-<h3>Hi, here I've uploaded some spiderbots for web scraping developed using the Scrapy framework with Python."</h3>
+<h3>Hi, Here I've uploaded some spiderbots for web scraping developed using the Scrapy framework with Python</h3>